xanmankey/FishingForPhish/docs/usage.rst

    $ export JAVA_HOME="path/to/your/installation/here"

-Also, I was unable to get one of the libraries python-weka-wrapper3 is reliant on to install without running the command:
+* Also, I was unable to get one of the libraries python-weka-wrapper3 is reliant on to install without running the below command.
+According to the official library, it's not required, but it was the only way I was able to make the installation process consistent, so remember to run it as well before running the pip install python-weka-wrapper3 command!:

 .. code-block:: console

    $ pip install git+https://github.com/LeeKamentsky/python-javabridge.git@master

-According to the official library, it's not required, but it was the only way I was able to make the installation process consistent, so remember to run the above command as well before running the pip install python-weka-wrapper3 command!

 **Selenium Webdriver: requires a valid Selenium instance and a valid Webdriver (Firefox is reccomended as of right now, as the module doesn't have support for other drivers, although it could easily be added), see here for more information: https://www.selenium.dev/documentation/webdriver/getting_started/**

-The imagemagick package is required to use the example imageAnalyzer analyzer.
-For more OS-specific information regarding installation see here: https://imagemagick.org/script/download.php
+**The imagemagick package is required to use the example imageAnalyzer analyzer if so desired.
+For more OS-specific information regarding installation see here: https://imagemagick.org/script/download.php**

 Additionally, the below is recommended: